dkeenan7/LyteFyba/PCB/Readme.txt

 When the Paste Net dialog comes up, select All No Press shift-"+" and enter 0 into the X field and -46 into the Y field.
 OK Click in space to deselect all
-Delete the mounting hole and its keepout circle (a tight group) from the original.
+Delete the locating hole (north west corner) and its keepout circle (a tight group) from the original.
 Apply the rotation procedure again, to the original CMU only, to return it to normal.
 Now is a good time for a design rule check.
 Make all layers visible, except the two documentation layers.